nmanhas2/GAS_DETECTOR_PCB_DESIGN/README.md

 # GAS_DETECTOR
-Gas Detection project I made while attending NAIT
+Gas Detection project I made while attending NAIT, this was my first PCB design ever back in 2022 and it's fun to reflect back on!

 This includes the PCB and circuit design I made using KiCad EDA.